AFCON: Cameroon businesses hope for boost amid security fears | DW | 05.01.2022

 At the Melen neighborhood in Yaounde, a bar owner is also giving her structure a facelift — a new coat of paint, new furniture, and the pace of renovations have picked up steam.

 According to the chief economist at the African Business Information Bank, Kennedy Tumemnta, some businesses are already breaking even.
-He says the economic spinoffs from AFCON may be huge.
+He said the economic spinoffs from AFCON may be huge.

-"For example, talking to this lady who is the owner of a prominent Hotel in Yaounde, she said that prior to the beginning of AFCON, she has already hosted one of the teams that is going to raise a revenue for two weeks of approximately $24,000 (€21,000), an amount that she didn't make for the whole 2020-2021 year due to the pandemic," he revealed to DW.
+"For example, talking to this lady who is the owner of a prominent Hotel in Yaounde, she said before the beginning of AFCON, she has already hosted one of the teams that is going to raise a revenue for two weeks of approximately $24,000 (€21,000), an amount that she didn't make for the whole 2020-2021 year due to the pandemic," he told DW.

 Tumemnta said other artisans are excited because they know that tourists will come in.
 Hawkers and those in the informal sector are also enthusiastic.